CogStack/iCAT/README.md

 ### How to Build

 1. Clone the repository
-2. Run `docker-compose up -f docker-compose-build.yml`
+2. Run `docker-compose -f docker-compose-build.yml build`
 3. Push to docker Hub or save to a file